0x4248/printc/README.md

 # PrintC

 A new C logging and printing library.
-Inspired by the linux kernel printk system
+Inspired by the linux kernel printk system.

 ## Usage